mab253/software-interventions-spring22/README.md

 **Readings due today:**
   - "Resource One" from _Broad Band_, Claire Evans (will post pages)
   - on automation (will post)
+  - video, from Theorizing the Web conference (will post)

 **Feedback Point 1: I will give feedback on your blog posts so far by this date**